lalitlogical/kriangle/README.md

 rails _5.2.3_ new blogger
 ```

 Now follow the [Getting Started](#getting-started) to setup the Kriangle gem into your newly created **blogger** rails project.
-After that we run its generators to create new modules into projects as below.
+After that we run its generators to create new modules into the **blogger** rails project as below.

 Let generate the **authentication** module.
 It's **mendatory** step.